vulsdoc/vuls/docs/install-with-vulsctl.md

 # keypath in the Vuls docker container
 keyPath     = "/root/.ssh/id_rsa"
 ```
+The **scan.sh** will mount **$HOME/.ssh** from the host operating system into
+the Docker container, however you will need to SSH into the target server
+beforehand which will add your fingerprint to $HOME/.ssh/known_hosts.

+`
 ![](https://user-images.githubusercontent.com/534611/66093182-20535f00-e5ca-11e9-8060-8c9247abcefa.jpg)

-SSH before scanning to add fingerprint to $HOME/.ssh/known_hosts on the Docker host.
 ```
 $ ssh centos@52.100.100.100 -i ~/.ssh/id_rsa.pem
 ```

 ```
 $ ./scan.sh
 $ ./report.sh
 $ ./tui.sh
 ```